Codeminer42/marvin-cm42/README.md

 18. Copy the token and paste it back into the console (token.json file will be created)
 19. Fill the environment variables with the data from token.json and then delete the file.<br>
  Tip: in the `GMAIL_SCOPE` variable you have to put content inside quotes and apart by space
+20. Repeat steps 14 to 19 to login into youtube account and fill the YOUTUBE_ env vars.
-20. Run marvin normally
+21. Run marvin normally
-21. To use the calendar command you need to fill the variable with an calendar id.
+22. To use the calendar command you need to fill the variable with an calendar id.
-22. Go to google calendar, in the left tab, select your calendar or create one.
+23. Go to google calendar, in the left tab, select your calendar or create one.
 To select, click in the vertical threed dots.
-23. In `Settings and sharing` you will find a `Calendar ID` in the bottom of the page.
+24. In `Settings and sharing` you will find a `Calendar ID` in the bottom of the page.
 Fill the variable.

 ### Allow users to use the `!streamyard` command